Leucocoryne

-Leucocoryne (glory-of-the-sun) is a genus of bulbous perennials in the family Amaryllidaceae.
+Leucocoryne (glory-of-the-sun) is a genus of bulbous perennial plants in the family Amaryllidaceae.
 The foliage of all species is long and narrow and has an onion-like scent.
 The blue, white or lilac flowers are held in umbels.

-The entire genus is endemic to the Republic of Chile in South America.
+The entire genus is endemic to northern and central Chile in South America.
 Some species are grown in gardens as ornamentals.
 They require very well-drained soil and do not tolerate freezing temperatures.
-L. purpurea, with purple flowers, has gained the Royal Horticultural Society’s Award of Garden Merit.
+L. purpurea, with purple flowers, has gained the Royal Horticultural Society's Award of Garden Merit.